tajidyakub/heroicons-blade/README.md

 ## Component Props and Usage

-Component `heroicon` will have these props which you can adjust.
+Component `hero::icon` will have these props which you can adjust.

 ```php
 @props([